NigelYeoTW/tp/docs/DeveloperGuide.md

 for conciseness.

 Functionality: <br>
-1. Checks `lastRecurred` attribute of `recurringIncome`/`recurringSpending`(i.e. entry to check) against the current date via `LocalDate.now()`
+1. Checks `lastRecurrence` attribute of `recurringIncome`/`recurringSpending`(i.e. entry to check) against the current date via `LocalDate.now()`
-2. According to the type of recurrence, loops `lastRecurred` with the frequency incrementally
+2. According to the type of recurrence, loops `lastRecurrence` with the frequency incrementally
 3. Adds a recurring entry each time into the `IncomeList`/`SpendingList` if date is still of the past.
-4. isAdding is set to `true` for recurrence updating to allow adding of entries, it may be set to `false` for backlogging as seen later to only update `lastRecurred` attribute to the latest possible recurring date to be checked against in the future for recurrence updating
+4. isAdding is set to `true` for recurrence updating to allow adding of entries, it may be set to `false` for backlogging as seen later to only update `lastRecurrence` attribute to the latest possible recurring date to be checked against in the future for recurrence updating

 ##### parseRecurrence method